Skip to main content

 The lightest of the chemical peels are typically performed using alpha-hydroxy acids (AHAs), such as glycolic acid, which is naturally occurring in fruits and other foods.
 They might also use a beta-hydroxy acid (BHA), such as salicylic acid, which is mildly stronger than an AHA.

-Light chemical peels may be recommended in a series of six to eight peels, two to three weeks apart, and are often used to treat:
+Light chemical peels may be recommended in a series of six to eight peels, two to four weeks apart, and are often used to treat:

 • Dry skin